ebruchez/ebruchez.github.io/_posts/2023-10-04-televideo-800a-terminal.md

 Like for the TVI-912, I'd like to play a little more with the terminal, like using it with BASIC or WordStar on the Altair-Duino.

 It would of course be interesting to dig into the computer function, with all the work that this entails.
+Pat Finnegan has done a lot of work on this, and there is even [source code on GitHub](https://github.com/vax11/almmmost).

 ## See also